-5 You will submit your review in plain text if possible.
+5.2 You will submit your review in plain text if possible.

-You will submit your review in plain text (e.g. a .txt file or just in a regular email).
-That way I can quickly cut and paste it.
-If you need to use pdf for equations or whatever, that's OK. .tex .doc and .docx formats are NOT OK.
+You will submit your review in plain text (e.g. a .txt file or just cut and pasted into Canvas).
+That way the author can quickly cut and paste it.
+If you need to use pdf comments for equations or whatever, that's OK. .tex .doc and .docx formats are much harder to handle.